Bring your camera onto the roof of the Castel for some stunning panoramic views of Rome.

 You will learn how Rome was built - layer on layer, like a giant lasagna!
 You'll see how Piazza Navona was built over a horse racing stadium, and a marker showing just how high the river Tiber used to flood.
 See if you can reach it!

-Your tour ends with a visit to the amazing Castle of the Angel or the Castel Sant'Angelo.
-Feel like a true explorer as you uncover the secrets of the castle.
+Your tour ends with tickets included for a self-guided visit to the amazing Castle of the Angel or the Castel Sant'Angelo.
 Originally the Mausoleum of Hadrian, it became a Papal fortress with a secret passageway that connects it directly to the Vatican!

 This is also the site in which, legend claims, Archangel Michael appeared sheathing a flaming sword as a sign of the end of the plague of 590 AD.
 Climb up to the ramparts for an amazing view of the Eternal City - don't worry the giant bronze statue of Archangel Michael will protect you!